 We use commercial single-mode diode lasers without an AR coating in all our ECDLs.
-We have used many different diodes (Sanyo DL7140-201S, Hitachi HL7851G, Arima Lasers ADL-78901TL and Lasermate LD-808-100A) and all of them have scanned more than 120 GHz without mode hops.
-The lengths of the diode chips are less than 1 mm.
+We have used many different diodes (Sanyo DL7140-201S, Hitachi HL7851G, Arima Lasers ADL-78901TL and Lasermate LD-808-100A) and all of them have scanned above 120 GHz without mode hops.
 The physical assembly of our design is similar to that described in Ref.
-5 with some modifications.
+4 with some modifications.
 The beam is collimated with a lens (Thorlabs LT230P-B) and is directed onto a holographic diffraction grating with 1800 lines/mm (Thorlabs GH13-18V).
 The homemade grating mount has a lever arm that rotates about the pivot point O (Fig. 1).
 A piezoelectric actuator (Thorlabs AE0505D08F) is clamped between the lever arm and the fine-pitched adjustment screw that provides the horizontal adjustment by rotating the grating (in the plane of the figure).
 The vertical, out of the plane, adjustment is provided by another fine-pitched screw attached to the base (not shown in the figure).
 The whole base is temperature stabilized with a thermoelectric cooler.
-The injection current is supplied by a commercial laser diode driver (Thorlabs LDC 205C) and the temperature is controlled by a temperature controller (Thorlabs TED200C).
+The injection current is supplied by a commercial laser diode driver (Thorlabs LDC 202C) and the temperature is controlled by a temperature controller (Thorlabs TED200C).
 The manufacturer and part numbers are mentioned only for the completeness of the description and not for endorsement.